Nudging with new content boosted foster care engagement in Hackney in 2016.

 This strategy delivered an exceptional reach and excellent interaction rates:

 - Around 80% of the target audience saw the campaign.

 - More than 8,000 people clicked through and engaged with the campaign website.

 - There were 5,338 views of the video lasting over 30 seconds among those re-targeted

 - The YouTube video yielded high interactions among non-parents aged 35 -44 years

 Over the following six months, Hackney Council received 300 expressions of interest to become foster carers which resulted in successful recruitment of 18 foster families – an increase from 11 on the previous year.

 Read more on how to reach the right people with your digital campaigns.
+And how you can ‘share to save‘.
 Or contact CAN to arrange a chat.